guydav/academic-kickstart/content/publication/davidson-todd-gureckis-togelius-lake-2023/index.md

   training set.
 We discuss key components of our model and its current shortcomings, in the hope that this work helps inspire progress toward self-directed agents with human-like goals.
-publication: '*Intrinsically Motivated Open-ended Learning @ NeurIPS 2023*'
+publication: '*Intrinsically Motivated Open-Ended Learning @ NeurIPS 2023*'
 url_pdf: https://guydavidson.me/files/IMOL_Workshop_Modeling_Game_Generation.pdf
 ---